fede2cr/magrathea/README.md

 ### Tapirs

 This beautiful american mammal disperses seeds and naturally takes seed out of exogenous dormancy, fertilized and ready to germinate.
 Even if robotic methods of seed dispersal get to be extremely efficient and cheap, and new techniques are developed for improved germination of complicated species, tapirs must be used as well with the additional benefits of fertilizing and trampling the ground, and as food for endangered felines.

+### Pioneer plants

+To the moment I haven't found a good source of information about pioneer plants that are also local to Central America.